-7.3 Iterated elimination of strictly dominated actions
+8.3 Iterated elimination of strictly dominated actions

-- 7.18 Iterated strict dominance is one of the most basic principles in game theory.
-The concept of iterated strict dominance rests on the simple idea: no player would play strategies for which some alternative strategy can yield him/her a greater payoff regardless of what the other players play and this fact is common knowledge. - 7.19 The action $a_i \in A_i$ of player i is strictly dominated if there is a mixed strategy $\alpha_i \in \Delta(A_i)$ of player i such that
+- 8.23 Iterated strict dominance is one of the most basic principles in game theory.
+The concept of iterated strict dominance rests on the simple idea: no player would play strategies for which some alternative strategy can yield him/her a greater payoff regardless of what the other players play and this fact is common knowledge. - 8.24 Definition (Strictly dominated action): The action $a_i \in A_i$ of player i is strictly dominated if there is a mixed strategy $\alpha_i \in \Delta(A_i)$ of player i such that